Nahidf21/Nahidf21/README.md

 ---

 ## 📝 About Me
-I am an expert in Python programming with a strong grasp of object-oriented principles (OOP) and have solid experience in SQL, R, and SAS.
+I am an expert in Python programming with a strong grasp of object-oriented principles (OOP) and have solid experience in SQL server, R, and SAS.
 I have worked with web scraping using BeautifulSoup and completed deep learning and machine learning projects using TensorFlow.
 I possess a strong foundation in statistics and have extensive experience with relational databases.
 I am passionate about feature engineering, exploratory data analysis (EDA),multivariate data analysis, and data visualization.
 ---

 ## 🚀 Core Competencies